-A Bennett fracture is usually caused by a hard impact or trauma such as punching something hard or falling onto the hand with the thumb sticking out to the side.
-Symptoms will include immediate and severe pain over the thumb side of the wrist.
+A Bennett fracture is an injury to the base of the thumb joint, which is usually caused by a hard impact or trauma such as punching something hard or falling onto the hand with the thumb sticking out to the side.
+There will be swelling and considerable wrist pain located near the thumb.
+It is a serious wrist injury and will require surgery to avoid long-term complications.

+Symptoms will be similar to other wrist and hand fractures with immediate and severe pain over the thumb side of the wrist.
 There will be rapid swelling and bruising may develop.
 The patient will find it very difficult to move the wrist and thumb experiencing a lot of pain.
 In more serious cases the thumb may appear deformed.

 A Bennett fracture is a serious injury which if not treated correctly can cause permanent disability.
-In particular problems when bringing the thumb across the palm of the hand and pinching with the index or middle fingers are common if the fracture does not heal properly.
+In particular, problems when bringing the thumb across the palm of the hand and pinching with the index or middle fingers are common if the fracture does not heal properly.

 Bennett fracture surgery